Clinics & Services

 Our two local podiatrists (chiropodists) work in the adjacent clinic.
 Appointments can be arranged by GP or community nurse referral.
 Information about the range of services they can offer can be found here.

-Our locality Adult Psychiatric team led by Dr Julie Platt, Consultant Psychiatrist hold clinics at the surgery on a weekly basis.
-The over-65 service is run from the Glen O'Dee hospital by Dr Alison Haddow and her team.
+Our locality Adult Psychiatric team led by a Consultant Psychiatrist hold clinics at the surgery on a weekly basis.
+The over-65 service is run from the Glen O'Dee hospital by Dr Adele Onder and her team.
 Child psychiatry is offered at Aberdeen Children's Hospital and the Young People's Department (13th to 18th birthday) from Cornhill Hospital.

 Useful self help guides on a range of mental health issues can be found here.